srozemuller/rozemuller_blog/content/blog/2022-08-26-move-from-wordpress-to-hugo/index.md

 ### Comments

 People do react to my blog posts.
 Most comments are a thank you or code updates (thank you for that :)).
 Hugo supports Disqus this is fine for me.
 For code updates also Github provides an option to create a new issue.
 At last, we have social media like [Twitter](https://www.twitter.com/sanderozemuller).
+I tried to update my blog pages based on the comments.
+However, due the migration some comments felt of.
+If you have any question please let me know.

 Enough options to reach out to me.

+I still have some work to do on the new format that will cost some time.
+Overall I'm happy about the way how the migration went and the speed my website is reacting.
+I hope it will help you getting the right content even more better.
+I also hope you'll agree with this new format.
+If you have any suggestions to make this site better please let me know.

 {{< bye >}}